logo

 How do vaccines help protect the community?

-When enough people are vaccinated, it creates herd immunity, which helps protect those who can’t get vaccinated, such as babies and people with weakened immune systems.
+When enough people are vaccinated, herd immunity is created, which helps protect those who can’t get vaccinated, such as babies and people with weakened immune systems.